 Close professional supervision is necessary and strongly recommended.
-Bausch + Lomb Pure Vision® 2 (balafilcon A) Visibility Tinted Contact Lenses can be worn on a continuous wear basis for up to 30 nights and days or for shorter periods as directed by the eye care practitioner.
-The eye care practitioner should provide specific instructions regarding lens care, removal, and insertion.
-In some cases, only the eve care practitioner should handle the lens insertion and removal
+Bausch + Lomb Pure Vision®2 (balafilcon A) Visibility Tinted Contact Lenses can be worn on a continuous wear basis for up to 30 nights and days or for shorter periods as directed by the eye care professional.
+The eye care professional should provide specific instructions regarding lens care, removal, and insertion.
+In some cases, only the eye care professional should handle the lens insertion and removal.